lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ### _Purpose_

 This tutorial carries out a self-consistent density-functional calculation for PbTe using the **lmf**{: style="color: blue"} code.
-It has a similar purpose but shows some additional features.
+It has a purpose [similar to the basic tutorial](/tutorial/lmf/lmf_tutorial/) but shows some additional features.
 Such as:

 1. explains the input file's structure and illustrates some of its programming language capabilities
 2. generates a self consistent potential within the LDA